simhaonline/backup-1/README.md

 ## Deployment

-This repository isn't meant to be deployed anywhere.
+**This repository isn't meant to be deployed anywhere!**

-For production use the compiled Phar file of the [Backup Tool Repository](https://github.com/bloodhunterd/backup-tool) or the Docker image of the [Backup Tool Docker Repository](https://github.com/bloodhunterd/backup-tool-docker).
+For production purposes use the compiled Phar file from the [Backup Tool Repository](https://github.com/bloodhunterd/backup-tool) or the [Docker](https://www.docker.com/) image from the [Backup Tool Docker Repository](https://github.com/bloodhunterd/backup-tool-docker).

 ## Build With